cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 cd L1MenuTools/rate-estimation/
 ```

-Get the xml menu file locally and translate it into C++ code
+Get the XML menu file locally and translate it into C++ code
 ```
 wget https://raw.githubusercontent.com/cms-l1-dpg/L1MenuRun3/master/development/L1Menu_Collisions2022_v0_1_1/L1Menu_Collisions2022_v0_1_1.xml  # alternatively: place your custom menu XML here bash configure.sh L1Menu_Collisions2022_v0_1_1.xml  # alternatively: provide your custom menu XML
 ```
+This step produces a ```menulib.hh``` and a ```menulib.cc``` files

-Note: This brings and translates the baseline Run3 menu.
+Note: The command above brings and translates the baseline Run3 menu.
 For the purpose of this exercise we will get the modified menu and translate it to C++ code in a few steps

 Compile
 ```